Understanding This Benchmark Rate Is the Key to Unlocking Potential Savings on Your Monthly Energy Costs

 Wondering what is price to compare (electricity) and why it dictates your monthly costs?
 The Price to Compare (PTC) is the base generation supply rate (per kWh) charged by your local utility company when you do not actively select an independent energy provider.
 If you live in a deregulated energy market, this single metric represents your utility standard service offer and serves as the ultimate benchmark to help you calculate electricity savings PTC.
 Knowing this exact figure allows you to confidently compare electricity suppliers, lock in predictable long-term pricing, and transition to cleaner renewable energy sources without worrying about overpaying on your PTC energy bill.

-What Does “Price to Compare” Mean?
+What Does “Price to Compare” (PTC) Mean?

 How Is the Utility Price to Compare Calculated?

 The utility Price to Compare is not an arbitrary number chosen by your provider.
 It is carefully calculated based on seasonal shifts in the global energy market and wholesale purchasing costs.
+State Public Utility Commissions (PUCs) heavily regulate these default rates to ensure utilities do not gouge consumers on the supply charge.
+In fact, utilities are legally required to pass the exact cost of power generation directly to you without adding any profit markup.

 Understanding Wholesale Energy Auctions